Can you buy life insurance while pregnant?

 • If you’re able to work, many employers offer group coverage.
 These policies are typically offered for free or at a low cost as part of a benefits package.

-• Group life insurance policies usually offer less coverage than individual policies do.
+• Group life insurance policies typically offer a coverage amount equal to one to two times your annual salary.
 In addition, you’re usually unable to keep your policy if you leave the company that sponsored it.

 If your only coverage option at the time of your pregnancy is group life insurance, consider applying for your own individual policy as soon as your odds of being approved improve.